Junior Sheep & Meat Goat Show

 2. Medium Weight

 5. Grand Champion Market Goat

 All premium money available will be used, and individual prize money will depend

-be considered in one group for the purpose of allocating the premiums.
-All
+considered in one group for the purpose of allocating the premiums.
+All animals

-animals deemed worthy by the Judge will receive a blue participating ribbon.
+deemed worthy by the Judge will receive a blue participating ribbon.
+Group money

-Group money paid will not exceed $9.
-The three highest placings in each
+paid will not exceed $9.
+The three highest placings in each class will receive

 have their own show.

 2. To maintain a show, there must be 3 different breeders and 10 head of sheep